Universal Online Convex Optimization Meets Second-order Bounds: Related Work

 Besides supporting more types of functions, MetaGrad was also extended to avoid the knowledge of the Lipschitz constant $G$.
-Specifically, \citet{pmlr-v99-mhammedi19a} first design a basic algorithm called MetaGrad+C, which requires an initial estimate of the Lipschitz constant, and then use a restarting scheme to set this parameter online.
+Specifically, \citet{pmlr-v99-mhammedi19a} first design a basic algorithm called MetaGrad+C, which requires an initial estimate of the Lipschitz constant, and then uses a restarting scheme to set this parameter online.
 In this way, the final algorithm, named as MetaGrad+L, adapts to the Lipschitz hyperparameter automatically.
-Furthermore, \citet{pmlr-v99-mhammedi19a} also remove the need to specify the number of rounds in advance.
-Recently, \citet{Metagrad:New} propose a refined version of MetaGrad+L, which only restarts the meta-algorithm but not the experts.
+Furthermore, \citet{pmlr-v99-mhammedi19a} also remove the need to specify the number of rounds in advance, and \citet{JMLR:v22:20-1444} propose a refined version of MetaGrad+L, which only restarts the meta-algorithm but not the experts.

-From the above discussion, we observe that state-of-the-art universal methods \citep{NIPS2016_6268,Adaptive:Maler,AAAI:2020:Wang} all rely on the construction of surrogate losses, which brings two issues.
-First, they have to introduce one surrogate loss for each possible type of functions, which is not only cumbersome but also very challenging.
-That is because they need to transfer the regret of surrogate losses to that of original functions, which must be taken into consideration when designing surrogate losses.
-Second, since all the experts receive the surrogate losses instead of the original functions, it is difficult to exploit the structure of the original functions to get tighter regret bounds.
+From the above discussion, we observe that state-of-the-art universal methods in the literature \citep{NIPS2016_6268,Adaptive:Maler,AAAI:2020:Wang} all rely on the construction of surrogate losses, which brings two issues. \begin{compactenum} \item They have to design one surrogate loss for each possible type of functions, which is very challenging.
+That is because we need to ensure that the regret in terms of surrogate losses can be converted back to the regret of original functions.

+\item Since all the experts receive the surrogate losses instead of the original functions, it is difficult to exploit the structure of the particular problem instance.
 Of course, one could use problem-dependent algorithms to optimize the surrogate losses, but they may not share the same structure with the original functions.
-Except the small-loss bound \citep{AAAI:2020:Wang}, it is unclear how to generate other problem-dependent regret bounds.
+Except the small-loss bound \citep{AAAI:2020:Wang}, it is unclear how to generate other problem-dependent regret bounds. \end{compactenum}